List of Stargate games: Stargate SG-1 Roleplaying Game (2021)

 The Stargate SG-1 Roleplaying Game is a role-playing game based on the Canadian-American television series Stargate SG-1.
 It was developed by Wyvern Gaming through a collaboration with MGM, and was originally set to be released in 2020, but was later postponed to a 2021 release date, starting with a Kickstarter in October 2020.
 The game is based on the Dungeons & Dragons 5th edition Open Game License.

 Stargate SG-1 board game (2004)

 Fleet Games produced a board game based on the TV series.

 Video games

 Stargate (1994, handheld)

 The first Stargate video game film tie-in was a Tetris-like puzzle game released for the Nintendo Game Boy in 1994 and the Sega Game Gear in 1995.
 It was developed by Probe Software and published by Acclaim Entertainment.

 Stargate (1995, console)

 Simply titled Stargate, this movie tie-in was an action game where the player controlled Jack O'Neill.
-This game was developed by Probe Entertainment for the Sega Genesis and Tantalus Interactive for the Super NES and published by Acclaim Entertainment in 1995.
+This game was developed by Probe Software for the Sega Genesis and Tantalus Interactive for the Super NES and published by Acclaim Entertainment in 1995.